jenaundesigns/ProjectCodeName/README.md

 🔑Increase the length of the [nonce = GenerateNonce(3)] from (3) to a higher integer (#).

-🔑Add additional colors periodically within the VBA code under Define array of colors [colors = Array("Red", "Blue", "...")].
+🔑Add additional colors periodically within the VBA code under define array of colors [colors = Array("Red", "Blue", )].

 🔑Add additional animals to the AnimalsList sheet of the workbook.